justifiably/docker-musicip/README.md

 ## Usage

+Launch the container with a command like this:

+    docker run -d -p 10002:10002 -v <host-music-dir>:/music justifiably/musicip

+where <host-music-dir> is a directory containing music files.

-The server is available on port 10002.
-You can map directories containing your music files as volumes so they are visible to the server.
+Visit the web server at <http://localhost:10002> and add some music files to analyse, from `/music` or other directories containing your music files mounted as volumes so they are visible to the server.
 See the example `docker-compose.yml`.

-Before startup: in the directory mapped to `/home/musicip` you need to create the directory `.MusicMagic` and put a `mmm.ini` file into it, start with the example included here and read the documentation at [Spicefly](https://www.spicefly.com/article.php?page=musicip-linux).
+If you want to keep the database and settings outside the container, you can map a volume to `/home/musicip`.
+This should have a subdirectory create the directory `.MusicMagic` and put a `mmm.ini` file into it, start with the example included here and read the documentation at [Spicefly](https://www.spicefly.com/article.php?page=musicip-linux).

 Make sure the file and directory are owned by UID 1057 (or change the `PUID` arg and rebuild).

 See extensive information and binaries kindly maintained at [Spicefly.com](http://www.spicefly.com), including [documentation of the API](http://www.spicefly.com/article.php?page=musicip-http).

 ## Tricks: changing file locations, types...